impleri/player-skills/resources/datapack/data/playerskills/readme.md

 24. Cannot identify item in a chest/inventory (single-player only without KubeJS or CraftTweaker).

 30. [Curios/Trinkets] Cannot wear item.
-31. [TheOneProbe/WTHIT/Jade] Cannot identify in-world item.
+31. [TheOneProbe/WTHIT/Jade] Cannot identify in-world item. -- Not yet working

 40. Cannot craft a blocked recipe using inventory screen 2x2 crafting grid.
 41. Cannot craft a blocked recipe using a crafting table.